 the Church to interpret, reinterpret and ultimately misinterpret the

-Scriptures, so now it has become a hopeless hodgepodge of thoughts and ideas
+Scriptures, until it has become a hopeless hodgepodge of thoughts and ideas

 that are almost impossible to unscramble.
 People ask, ‘Which religion is

-is only one thing that is right and one thing that is true and that is faith
+is only one thing that is right and true, and that is faith

-in Jesus; and we will notice that all religions revolve around something other
+in Jesus Christ, for all religions revolve around something other

 than a simple faith in the Son of God.